 Buying flagship phones today is a luxury since contracts last for 24 months and you pay around £40 for something that you might not use as often as you think.
 If you already own a decent phone, ask yourself if it's worth it to be tied to a two-year contract.
 It might be better to save for a slightly older or non flagship phone that costs around £200, then commit to a 12-month SIM only contract that could be as cheap as £6 per month for a package that contains enough data and minutes.

 You may be eligible for grants, bursaries or scholarships which, unlike loans, don’t have to be paid back.
-For example, if you have a disability or dependants who rely on you, you should check your eligibility for additional support on our Scholarships, discounts and specialised grants page.
-Or use our Scholarships Calculator!
+For example, if you have a disability or dependants who rely on you, you should check your eligibility for additional support on our scholarships and bursaries page.

-The University of Sunderland's Student Financial Guidance team provides expert financial guidance to students and prospective students on a wide range of issues – so you can get expert help before you even apply for University.
+The University of Sunderland's Student Financial Guidance team is also on hand to provide expert financial guidance to students and prospective students on a wide range of issues – so you can get expert help before you even apply for University.
 The service is free, confidential, impartial and non-judgemental.